shoma-mano/chibinuxt/docs/src/080-unbuild.md

 ## Summary

-By introducing a build step:
+By introducing unbuild with mkdist:

-1. **Cleaner architecture**: The package structure mirrors how published npm packages work
+1. **Structure preservation**: Directory inputs use mkdist which preserves the file structure, enabling dynamic imports with predictable paths
-2. **Better performance**: Pre-built JavaScript runs faster than transpiling TypeScript at runtime
+2. **Runtime path resolution**: Nitro can dynamically import the renderer at `core/runtime/nitro/renderer.js` because mkdist maintains the exact path structure
-3. **Production ready**: The packages are now structured similarly to real Nuxt and Nitro
+3. **Cleaner architecture**: The package structure mirrors how published npm packages work
-4. **Proper exports**: Packages expose proper entry points through package.json exports
+4. **Better performance**: Pre-built JavaScript runs faster than transpiling TypeScript at runtime
-5. **Includes all features**: Virtual modules for App.vue and automatic page routing from previous sections
+5. **Production ready**: The packages are now structured similarly to real Nuxt and Nitro

-This build system will become more important as we add more features, as it allows us to properly separate compile-time and runtime code.
+This build system will become more important as we add more features, as it allows us to properly separate compile-time and runtime code while maintaining the directory structure needed for dynamic imports.